ARMERIA maritima

 Armeria maritima is a neat little plant for edging borders, or growing in a rockery or between paving stones.
 It forms evergreen tussocks of grassy leaves, and throughout spring and summer produces rounded flower heads composed of hundreds of tiny flowers in pinks or white on stems 3" to 6" high.

 Armeria maritima is a British native plant, and can be found covering hillsides and cliffs in the west of England, where it withstands salt-laden winds.
-In the wild, flowers are usually pale pink, but brighter pinks are available in cultivated plants.
+In the wild, flowers are usually pale pink, but brighter pinks and white are available as cultivated plants.

 ____________________________________